deimie/CSA-fastpages/_pages/blog.md

 This week was all coding challenges from Mr. M. The main one was running a fibonacci sequence using classes in Java.
 I did that [here](https://deimie.github.io/fastpages/2022/09/22/fibonacci-java.html).
 We also practiced using javascript to manage JSON data and create HTML elements with javascript methods.
 Examples [here](https://deimie.github.io/fastpages/2022/09/21/js-notes.html).

 ### Week 6 - Project Approval
+Okay so this week we had to finalize and present our idea for our project.
+We decided on making a sort of class manager where students log in with their github usernames.
+This means that the teacher can access students and their github accounts easily.
+We also have to practice connecting an API to our frontend.
+I just quickly did a covid API and it just prints out some JSON data.

 ### Week 7 - Arraylists
+This week we're being taught about arraylists.
+Funny enough, my group's topic which we have to present is arraylists, so we kind of already knew everything.
+This week was also dedicated to learning how to connect a frontend and backend server with an API.
+For the time being, I still have to fix our broken backend and create a frontend as the DevOps.

 ### Week 8 - Project Week 1

 ### Week 9 - Project Week 2